-What do You consider when I mention that the term snake?
+What do you think about when I mention the term snake?
 Many people answer with either they bite, they have slimy skin or they’re venomous.
-In actuality, if you take some time to research snakes or talk to Ocala Wildlife Control you will discover that snakes are similar to the stereotype that most people associate together.
+In actuality, if you take some time to research snakes or talk to Ocala Wildlife Control you will discover that snakes are different than the stereotype most people associate together.

-Another Wonderful fact about snakes is that they can devour Prey many times bigger than themselves.
-A snake has an amazing ability to change its body structure so as to eat something larger than itself.
+Another wonderful fact about snakes is that they can devour prey many times bigger than themselves.
+A snake has an amazing ability to change its body structure so it can eat something larger than itself.

-As the snake Makes its way across the body of its prey, the bottom jaw will unhinge in the top.
-The lower portion of the snakes jaw will part in the chin and using it’s rearward facing back the teeth, the snake will begin to transfer the prey into it.
-Then a series of muscles contractions throughout the snakes’ body will move the food down until it reaches the snakes gut.
-A snake might not have to eat again for several weeks or sometimes weeks.
+As the snake makes its way across the body of its prey, the bottom jaw will unhinge from the top.
+The lower portion of the snakes jaw will part in the chin and using it’s rearward facing back teeth, the snake will begin to transfer the prey into it.
+Then a series of muscle contractions throughout the snakes’ body will move the food down until it reaches the snakes gut.
+A snake might not have to eat again for several weeks or sometimes months.

-There are a few important facts you Ought to Know To avoid being bitten.
+There are a few important facts you should know avoid being bitten.
 A snake will not bite you unless it feels that it has no other alternative.
-Some snakes can be competitive however, but entire snakes prefer to be left alone.
-A snake will bite when it feels threatened.
-To a snake that a human being is both enormous & frightening.
+Some snakes can be competitive however, but generally snakes prefer to be left alone.
+To a snake, a person is both enormous & frightening.

-You Deliberately attempt to grab a snake.
-Given the chance, and will probably be out of your way before you know it.
-The Last thing that a snake needs it would be to try an attack and run the risk of Being hurt itself.
+Given the chance, a snake will probably be out of your way before you know it.
+The last thing that a snake needs would be to try an attack and run the risk of hurting itself.